memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 RETURN player, connection, path_indirect
 ```

+MemgraphLab graph visual representation draws nodes and edges from query results.
+If you only have
+nodes in the results then only nodes will be drawn on the canvas.
+If you have both nodes and edges present in the
+results, MemgraphLab is able to draw nodes and connections between them because it has all the information relevant
+for drawing.

+In order to change the query to accommodate that, we need to change the types of results that are returned
-The first part of the query where we check whether the player was transferred from "FC Barcelona"
+and collect any missing edge or node information throughout the query.
+The first part of the query where we
-to "Sevilla FC" stays the same.
-In the next part where we collect the transfers of those players that were transferred from FC Barcelona,
+check whether the player was transferred from "FC Barcelona" to "Sevilla FC" stays the same.
+In order to draw
-we also need to collect those edges `e` between each transfer and player, because MemgraphLab can only draw connections between nodes that we
-return in the last part of the query.
-And instead of using function UNWIND to return teams as a list, we can just return the variable containing
-the path of the player.
-If you look closely now at that path variable, you can see that it doesn't contain connections between player and transfer.
-That's the reason why we need to collect those connections between transfer and player in the first place.
-But we can't just return those connections.
-We need to unwind them and return each connection between `Transfer` and `Player` corresponding to that player's path.
+all connections from players to transfers, we need to collect edges connecting them.
+That is the reason why we
+are collecting edges `e` through variable `player_to_transfers` because it contains information on which player
+is connected to which transfer.
+With that in mind, our results contain all the information for the graph visual:
+* A path that contains `Transfer` and `Team` nodes, and all the edges collected on the `Team` to `Team` traversal
+* A list of `Player` nodes
+* A list of `Player - Transfer` edges```

 Here is a picture of how it will look if you run the query in MemgraphLab.